Ottawa, February 20, 2020

-44. In the case of commercial importations where goods are valued at $1,600 or more, the CBSA will advise the importer when a mail shipment arrives.
+29. In the case of commercial importations where goods have an estimated value for duty exceeding $2,500, the CBSA will advise the importer when a mail shipment arrives.
 The importer is then required to present the appropriate documentation to the CBSA to obtain release of the goods.
 Release on Minimum Documentation (RMD) is allowed, provided the importer/owner or customs broker has posted the required security for release prior to payment privileges.
-Form B3, Canada Customs Coding Form, Type M (Mail) cash entries are required for importers who have not posted security for release prior to payment.
-Once the release documentation has been approved, the CBSA commercial office advises the applicable CMC to release the mail shipment to Canada Post for delivery.
+Form B3-3, Canada Customs Coding Form, Type M (Mail) cash entries are required for importers who have not posted security for release prior to payment.
+Once the release documentation has been approved, the CBSA commercial office advises the applicable CMC to release the mail shipment to the CPC for delivery.

-45. An importer, either commercial or non-commercial, who does not agree with the assessment of duties and taxes, may request a reassessment before payment of duties and taxes by checking the "Return to CBSA" box of Form E14.
+30. An importer, either commercial or non-commercial, who does not agree with the assessment of duties and/or taxes, may request a reassessment before payment of duties and taxes by checking the "Return to CBSA" box of Form E14.

-46. Canada Post then returns the mail item to the CMC located closest to the addressee.
+31. Canada Post then returns the mail item to the CMC located closest to the addressee.
 The CBSA may contact the addressee to discuss the request for reassessment.
-If duties and taxes still apply, an adjusted Form E14 is attached to the mail item and released to Canada Post for delivery.
-If the goods are deemed duty-free and tax-exempt, the CBSA releases the mail item to Canada Post for delivery.
+If duties and/or taxes still apply, an adjusted Form E14 is attached to the mail item and released to the CPC for delivery.
+If the goods are deemed duty-free and tax-exempt, the CBSA releases the mail item to the CPC for delivery.

-48. A commercial importer may request an adjustment or refund after payment of duties and taxes for imported goods using Form B2, Canada Customs - Adjustment Request.
-The completed Form B2 and supporting documentation should be submitted to the CBSA Client Services Division, which processes adjustments and refunds for commercial importations.
-For more details on Form B2 processing, refer to Memorandum D17-2-2, Processing of Adjustment Request Forms, found on the CBSA Web site at www.cbsa.gc.ca under "Publications and forms."
+33. A commercial importer may request an adjustment or refund after payment of duties and/or taxes for imported goods using Form B2, Canada Customs: Adjustment Request.
+For more details on Form B2 submission and processing, refer to Memorandum D17-2-1, The Coding, Submission and Processing of Form B2 Canada Customs Adjustment Request.

-51. The $5 handling fee that is assessed on postal shipments is refunded when it is determined that the goods should have been duty-free and tax-exempt at the time of importation.
-The CBSA does not refund any part of the $8 handling fee for priority post items or any other broker's fee or shipping or handling fees.
+35. The $9.95 handling fee charged by the CPC on postal shipments may be refunded when it is determined that the goods should have been duty-free and tax-exempt at the time of importation.
+The CBSA does not refund any part of any fees for Express mail items.

-52. Voluntary accounting is accepted when an importer reports to the CBSA that dutiable goods have been released in Canada without a Form E14 and payment of duties and taxes.
-The importer should prepare a Form B3, Canada Customs Coding Form, V type document for commercial goods, or Form B15, Casual Goods Accounting Document, for non-commercial goods, and duties and taxes owing will be collected.
+36. Voluntary accounting is accepted when an importer reports to the CBSA that dutiable goods have been released in Canada without a Form E14 and payment of duties and/or taxes.
+The importer should prepare a Form B3-3, Canada Customs Coding Form, V type document for commercial goods, or Form BSF715, Casual Goods Accounting Document, for non-commercial goods, and duties and taxes owing will be collected.
 The documents will bear the notation "Voluntary Accounting" in the field reserved for the cargo control document number.
-Refer to Memorandum D17-1-3, Casual Importations, for Form B15 instructions, and Memorandum D17-1-10, Coding of Customs Accounting Documents, for Form B3 instructions.
+Refer to Memorandum D17-1-3, Casual Importations, for Form BSF715 instructions, and Memorandum D17-1-10, Coding of Customs Accounting Documents, for Form B3-3 instructions.

-53. Importers who receive mail items with Form E14 attached, without having paid the applicable duties and taxes indicated, should remit payment to:
+37. Importers who receive mail items with Form E14 attached, without having paid the applicable duties and/or taxes indicated, should remit payment to:

 Commercial Revenue Section